 MAP Octet Stream Service

 The MAP Octet Stream Service provides transfer of a serial string of aligned octets, whose internal structure and boundaries are unknown to the service provider, across a space link.
-The service is unidirectional, either asynchronous or periodic, and sequence-preserving.
-The service does not guarantee completeness, but it may signal gaps in the sequence of service data units delivered to the receiving user.
+The service is unidirectional, asynchronous, and sequence-preserving.
+Based upon the QoS parameter selected by the user, either Sequence-Controlled or Expedited service can be provided.
+The octet stream is transferred using variable length transfer frames exclusively i.e., fixed-length frames are prohibited, since no Idle Data is inserted for variable length frames making for a more efficient transfer mechanism.

 Octet Streams from different users may be multiplexed together within one Virtual Channel using different MAP IDs.

-Master Channel Operational Control Field Service
+USLP Master Channel Operational Control Field Service

-The MC_OCF Service provides transfer of fixed-length data units, each consisting of four octets, in the Operational Control Field (OCF) of Transfer Frames of a Virtual Channel.
+The USLP_MC_OCF Service provides transfer of fixed-length data units, each consisting of four octets, in the Operational Control Field (OCF) of Transfer Frames of a Virtual Channel.
 The service is unidirectional and sequence-preserving.
 The transfer is signaled for inclusion within Transfer Frames of a Virtual Channel by using the OCF Flag in the Transfer Frame Primary Header.
 The service does not guarantee completeness, but it may signal gaps in the sequence of service data units delivered to the receiving user.

 For a given service instance, one or more users, identified with the GVCID of the Virtual Channel, can use this service on a Master Channel.
 Service data units from different users can be multiplexed together within one Master Channel.